The Best Fall Drink Pumpkin Hot Chocolate

 Packed in a thermos for a pumpkin patch

-Packed in a thermos for a pumpkin patch — bring it along on a fall outing so everyone has something warm and cozy to sip.
+Simply bring it along on a fall outing so that everyone has something warm and cozy to sip.

 Ingredients